0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 ## Applying a custom vehicle to the CARLA simulator

 Adding a custom vehicle to the CARLA simulator is a complex process.
-The whole process takes place while CARLA simulator is running with make launch or make launch-only.
+The whole process takes place while CARLA simulator is running with make launch or make launch-only commands.
 If you make any mistakes, your car may not run, so follow the steps carefully.

 The sequence of steps is as follows: